 "You been skimped on enough, Mom," Chuck said.
 "You deserve this car."

 Mom thanked him, though she didn't comment on whether she deserved the car.
 But she did take it for a spin around town—Chuck in the shotgun seat explaining the car's features; me in the back wondering when I'd have a chance to drive it.
 It wouldn't be that afternoon, for the Hornet went into our garage as soon as we got back.
 Chuck gathered his tools and spread out everything he needed within easy reach, an automotive surgeon ready to operate.
 He worked through dinner and into the night.
 I hung around the garage for a while, handing tools to Chuck when he needed them, but I grew bored eventually and headed inside.

-Mom insisted that I give two-weeks' notice to the A&P, just as she was doing.
+Mom insisted I give two-weeks' notice to the A&P, just as she was doing.
 We got up early the next morning to be at work by eight.
 Mom said I could drive the Hornet to work, and I was looking forward to it, even though the A&P was less than a mile away.
 But when we opened the garage we found the Hornet with her hood open, still in the process of being tuned.
 How long does it take?
 I thought, shaking my head.